a t-bar and skiers dotted over a low-pitched glacier ski slope during a summer glacier ski session

 Warren Smith is something of a ski guru amongst the Brits: his teaching style is a tad unorthodox, but if you stick with it, it will do wonders for your technique.
 His five-day summer skiing camps run through July and August this summer in Cervinia and anyone who feels his or her skiing is stuck in a rut should consider following him there.

-Nearly all of the of skiing, by the way, is on the Theodul glacier on the Swiss side of the border, above Zermatt.
+All of the of skiing, by the way, is on the Theodul glacier on the Swiss side of the border, above and belonging to Zermatt resort.
 As well as skiing on 23km of piste, there’s SnowXperience – a beginners’ park for first-time skiers or an out-of-season snow tube descent.
 Tickets here are fair bit pricer than elsewhere for summer skiing (nearly double at 97 CHF) but you can save on staying down in the Italian village of Cervinia, rather than the swish Swiss resort of Zermatt.
 Choose your home base – Italy or Switzerland – and nip over the border and down into the other village for lunch, with the Matterhorn Alpine Crossing now complete, and make it back over the other side for tea.
-The one-way journey, from village via Klein Matterhorn and Testa Grigia to village, takes an hour, with zero effort and maximum views.

 When: 15 July — October end